Free service - Available Monday to Friday from 9am until 7pm

 To get your home or business connected to the grid

 If you need to get a new property supplied with mains gas or electricity, you’ll need to contact Northern Powergrid in order to connect the property to the grid.
-Northern Powergrid is responsible for laying new power cables and hooking up new homes and businesses to the network.
+They are responsible for laying new power cables and hooking up new homes and businesses to the network.
 They’ll be able to arrange for the necessary infrastructure to be installed and power to be supplied to your new property.

 To move your electricity meter